amplitude/Amplitude-iOS/README.md

 1. If you haven't already, go to http://giraffegraph.com and register for an account.
 You will receive an API Key.
 2. [Download the source code](https://dl.dropbox.com/s/cyxyqj26jkf6d47/GiraffeGraph-iOS.zip?dl=1) and extract the zip file.
 3. Copy the GiraffeGraph-iOS folder into the source of your project in XCode.
 Check "Copy items into destination group's folder (if needed)".
-4. In every file that uses analytics, you will need to import GGEventLog.h at the top:
+4. In every file that uses analytics, import GGEventLog.h at the top:

         #import "GGEventLog.h"

-5. In the application:didFinishLaunchingWithOptions: method of your YourAppNameAppDelegate.m file you need to initialize the SDK:
+5. In the application:didFinishLaunchingWithOptions: method of your YourAppNameAppDelegate.m file, initialize the SDK:

         [GGEventLog initializeApiKey:@"YOUR_API_KEY_HERE"];